realA10001986/Time-Circuits-Display/README.md

 - Press 2/8 to toggle between light sensor and temperature sensor info (if both are connected)
 - Press 5 or ENTER or 9 to exit the menu

->Note: Sometimes a lux value of -1 might be displayed, indicating a sensor overload.
+>Sometimes a lux value of -1 might be displayed, indicating a sensor overload.
 This can have the following reasons: The TCD firmware sets up the sensors for indoor usage and, as a result, sensors will overload in broad daylight.
 Secondly, some sensors have issues with halogen lamps (reportedly TSL2561), and most sensors also "overload" if too much IR light is directed at them, for instance from surveillance cameras.

 #### How to see a list of BTTF-Network clients